scenery-io/create-script/create-script/templates/default/README.md

 -   `PRODUCT_DISPLAY_NAME` which is the `displayName` in `package.json`
 -   `PRODUCT_VERSION` which is the `version` in `package.json`

-All variables in a `.env` file will be exposed to all Javascript or Typescript files in the `src` folder.
+All variables in a `.env` file will be exposed to all JavaScript or TypeScript files in the `src` folder.

 > [!CAUTION]
 > Never commit a `.env` file to the repo.
 This may leak your secrets.
 Use a `.env.example` to note the env variables that are used in the code, without their values.

-## Typescript
+## TypeScript

-This template is set up for Javascript with type checking enabled.
+This template is set up for JavaScript with type checking enabled.
 But you can just start using `.ts` files and you're good to go.
 Remove `allowJs` and `checkJs` from [`tsconfig.json`](./tsconfig.json) to strictly support TypeScript only.

 The [esbuild](https://github.com/evanw/esbuild) bundler doesn't do any type checking.
 You still have to use [`tsc`](https://www.typescriptlang.org/docs/handbook/compiler-options.html) for that.
 Using TypeScript with `esbuild` comes with some [caveats](https://esbuild.github.io/content-types/#typescript-caveats).